 \section{The dependence of subhalo population properties on the cosmic web}

 In this Section, we study several properties of the subhalo populations within the context of the cosmic web environment in which the parent halo is located.
-First, we bin all host halos in three ranges of virial mass corresponding to the median values of $\langle\mvir\rangle=10^{10},\, 10^{11},$ and \Msun[10^{12}].
-Within each bin, we divide the host halos into filaments, walls, and voids. \citetalias{Hellwing2021} showed that most halos found in `node' environments are either central clusters, group-mass halos, or have been strongly processed by the tidal forces in the node (e.g. the so-called backsplash halos).
-For the former, a separate environmental analysis is not warranted because this category of hosts can be treated as cluster and galaxy group hosts.
+First, we bin all host haloes in three ranges of virial mass corresponding to the median values of $\langle\mvir\rangle=10^{10},\, 10^{11},$ and $\Msun[10^{12}]$.
+Within each bin, we divide the host haloes into filaments, walls, and voids. \citetalias{Hellwing2021} showed that most haloes found in `node' environments are either central clusters, group-mass haloes, or have been strongly processed by the tidal forces in the node (e.g. the so-called backsplash haloes).
+For the former, a separate environmental analysis is not warranted because this category of hosts can be treated as clusters and galaxy group hosts.
 For the latter, the comparison with the rest of our sample is problematic.
-Most halos in filaments, walls, and voids are field halos, which facilitates the creation of samples of unperturbed host halos in each environment.
-In contrast, the low-mass host halos in samples constructed from node environments are often strongly processed and may be tidally disrupted.
-For example, the concentration--mass relation established for node halos in \citetalias{Hellwing2021} deviates by many sigma from expectations.
+Most haloes in filaments, walls, and voids are field haloes, which facilitates the creation of samples of unperturbed host haloes in each environment.
+In contrast, the low-mass host haloes in samples constructed from node environments are often strongly processed and may be tidally disrupted.
+For example, the concentration--mass relation established for node haloes in \citetalias{Hellwing2021} deviates by many sigma from expectations.
 For these reasons, in our analysis, we ignore the `node' environment and focus only on the host halo samples in filaments, walls, and voids.
 As a basic illustration of how subhalo systems compare between hosts located in different cosmic web elements, we show Fig.~\ref{fig:hosts_cweb}.